 Another way could be the hierarchical scheduler where the amount of resource is allocated a priori.
 This is also called capacity scheduling because the whole cluster is divided into multiple sub-clusters corresponding to a specific department in a university or parts of a company.
 Then, each department can use a specific local scheduler, which could be a standard fair queue.

 It’s difficult to orchestrate the allocation of different resources.
 But how to allocate it correctly when the need of resources is different for other processes?
 Some processes could need more memory than cpu, Disk and Network Input and Output and others other resources.
-Some solution is dominant resource fairness, but we won’t delve into this topic here. 🟥 TODO: get the missing parts for dominant resource fairness.
+If some department is not using the resource, then it could be allocated to another department.
+There are different types of fair scheduling, the next sections briefly examine the main methods of scheduling

 Three types of schedule sharing